Drawn by stones

 Drawn by stones is curated by Bridie Moran with Assistant Curators Jody Rallah and Annette An-Jen Liu.

-Due to unforeseen circumstances, Drawn by stones at Watch this Space will be closing its exhibition run on Thursday 28 July, 2022.
-The touring exhibition will continue at Wollongong Art Gallery from 27 August - 6 November 2022.
+The touring exhibition is currently on show at Wollongong Art Gallery from 27 August - 6 November 2022.

 View the films here